-Red Eared Sliders
+1. Red Eared Slider Sounds

 Red eared sliders are the most common type of pet turtle.

 They really enjoy basking in the sun, and often if you’re on a North American river, you will see a group gathered with their legs stretched out, catching rays.

 Sliders have been noted to make low-frequency sounds underwater and a quacking sound on land.

 While mating, the red eared slider males use their long front claws to cause vibrations in the water as they wiggle their claws in front of the female’s face.

 They can produce hisses of air when out of the water and low noises when in it.
 It’s rare to hear a turtle make anything more than a hiss, though.

-North American Box Turtle
+2. North American Box Turtle Noises

 This is a very common turtle, and you may have encountered one in the wild or as it was trying to cross the road.